Questions and Answers

 Q - Do I need to make an appointment?

-A - At present we don't make appointments, you are welcome to visit 6 days a week.
+A - We don't make appointments, you are welcome to visit 6 days a week.
 From April - September 10am to 5pm and October - March 10am to 4pm.
 The centre is closed on Tuesdays except by prior appointment .
-You are welcome to ring our office (Monday to Friday) if you are travelling a long distance and are interested in a particular dog.We can reserve a dog for 24 hours so you know they will be here for you to meet.
+You are welcome to ring if you are travelling a long distance and are interested in a particular dog.We can reserve a dog for 24 hours so you know they will be here for you to meet.
 Please call us to discuss.
 At weekends the phone is diverted to kennel staff who may be busy with our "guests" or customers.
 We regret we are unable to take reservations by email or social media etc.

 Q - Do all of the family need to come to meet the dogs?